Corporate America: a New Story? (!)

-Originally, I had a rough outline for a post to talk about the changing corporate and workplace landscape, and thinking about Father’s Day and how our dads, and other providers (maybe that’s YOU!) are and have been affected by these changes, by the weight of job and family obligations, as well as the drive to succeed, make a contribution, and follow our own dreams…
+For years, I’ve been thinking about changing corporate and workplace landscape.
+It recently was Father’s Day, and I know how our dads, and other providers (maybe that’s YOU!) are and have been affected by these changes, by the weight of job and family obligations, as well as the drive to succeed, make a contribution, and follow our own dreams…

 Would you believe, there is a tie between the two?
-The changing corporate landscape, and Cirque du Soleil?
-There is!
+The changing corporate landscape, and a Cirque du Soleil show I attended?
 I know, it surprised me, too!
 Read on…

-From Forbes telling Corporate America, “You need a new story“, to Dan Price, CEO and founder of the Seattle company that recently committed to an across the board minimum wage of $70K/year for all their employees by 2018, who is one business leader actually writing and living a new one, I hope you’ll find some inspiration here – though I’m sure I can’t top that of a Cirque du Soleil experience!
-(Highly recommended, in person or on film!)
+From Forbes telling Corporate America, “You need a new story“, to Dan Price, CEO and founder of the Seattle company that recently committed to an across the board minimum wage of $70K/year for all their employees by 2018, who is one business leader actually writing and living a new one that you may have heard of, and of course the flood of recent changes during and post-covid lockdowns especially, things are changing.
+For the better, I think, overall.

 Father’s Day, Cirque du Soleil, and the death/rebirth of the American dream

 Do you think your dad was happy at work?
 Did yours, like my father figures, believe their loyalty to their company would be valued and well rewarded?
 Do you believe this today about your organization, or the company for which the main bread winner in your family works?

 My uncle, a blue collar machinist that worked his entire career for a large company, International Harvester, was caught among one of the first massive waves in the late 1980’s, which is now all too often the norm – companies not offering or making good on retirement promises.